 - feature modelling and reporting to support planning

-- allow coordination support delivered by service hubs that streamline relationships between health and education providers, reduce manual and duplicated administration, and provide dedicated education resources and guidance for stretched services
+- allow for coordination support to streamline relationships between health and education providers and, reduce manual and duplicated administration

 It could be supported by initiatives that improve student experiences on placement through cultural safety and more inclusive and empowering environments.